dolapalm/geekfest-workshop/07-services.md

 kubernetes      ClusterIP      10.96.0.1        <none>        443/TCP          1d        <none>
 ```

-Now you can access the service through an URL;
+Now you can access the service through an URL.

 `minikube service kuard-service --url`